Last Updated 12/02/2022.

 Have you heard that Nepalese food isn’t so great?
 I have.
-Luckily I’ve been to Nepal twice, so I can tell you that it’s not true.
-Back when Chef and I trekked the Annapurna Circuit we enjoyed discovering Nepalese food and on our second trip, trekking the Everest Region with kids, we discovered new regional variations on local Nepal food.
-Sure, Dal Baht can become a bit monotonous on the trekking circuit where ingredients and options are limited, but in the towns, particularly in Pokhara and Kathmandu, you really can get just about anything.
+Luckily I’ve been to Nepal many times, so I can tell you it’s not true.
+Back when Chef and I trekked the Annapurna Circuit we enjoyed discovering Nepalese food, and on our second trip, trekking the Everest Region with kids, we were eating new regional variations on local Nepal food.
+This post will tell you a lot about traditional Nepali food and what food you can expect to eat as a tourist in Nepal.

 Typical Nepalese Food and Nepali Dishes